 The first step in the signature coaching program template is to decide who you want to serve.
 Now, you may already know this, but it’s always helpful to go through the process of revisiting your ideal client avatar.

-It’s tempting to be really general in who you want to work with, because after all, we all want to have a big impact.
-But, the more honed in you can get on specifics of who you want to work with, the easier things like messaging, copy and structuring the rest of your program will be!
-And when you get clear on who you can get the best results for, it will serve both them (in getting said results), and you in feeling fulfilled in consistently supporting the ‘right’ clients in creating a transformation or success.
+It’s tempting to be really general in who you want to work with because, after all, we all want to have a big impact.
+But, the more honed in you can get on specifics of who you want to work with, the easier things like messaging, copying, and structuring the rest of your program will be!
+And when you get clear on who you can get the best results for, it will serve both them (in getting said results) and you in feeling fulfilled in consistently supporting the ‘right’ clients in creating a transformation or success.

 Step 2: The Why.